DLinkSDK/analytics-sdk-kotlin/README.md

     override fun onCreate() {
         super.onCreate()
-        val config = AnalyticsConfig.Builder().setAccountId("YOUR_ACCOUNT_ID")
+        val config = AnalyticsConfig.Builder()
+            .setAccountId("YOUR_ACCOUNT_ID")
             .setDevToken("YOUR_DEV_TOKEN")
+            //[require] Developers need to pass in the key for tracking data.
+            //It is strongly recommended that you set different keys for different users.
+            .setCryptKey("DYNAMIC_CRYPT_KEY")
+            //[optional] The minimum interval for reporting event data, in seconds.Default 10 seconds.
+            .setMinReportInterval(10)
-            .setMinReportInterval(10) //The minimum interval for reporting event data, in seconds .setMaxReportNumEachTime(50) //The maximum number of event data reported each time .build()
+            //[optional] The maximum number of event data reported each time.Default 50.
+            .setMaxReportNumEachTime(50)
+            .build()
-        Analytics.setup(this, config)
+        //[require] Call this method to initialize the SDK Analytics.setup(this, config)
     }
 }